The purpose of this guideline is to provide guidance about stoma care at Great Ormond Street Hospital.

-Rationale 23: The majority of children with stomas are neonates and a large percentage is premature.
-In this age group complications are high (Myers 1996).
+Rationale 23: The majority of children with stomas are neonates and a large percentage are premature.
+In this age group complications are high.

 Rationale 24: If the blood supply is compromised the bowel will become necrosed.
 The stoma will become much darker in colour ie purple/black.
 Surgical refashioning of the stoma may be necessary.